forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 * **No extensions.** Hugo doesn’t have plugin support, so adding highly custom functionality isn’t possible.
 * **Confusing template syntax.** While the template engine for Hugo is versatile, it’s fairly non-standard and confusing for beginners.
-* **No asset pipeline.** Hugo doesn’t have any asset processing at all, so you need to use third-party tools.

 {{% tip %}}